snehamaharjan-bu/Advanced-DBMS/README.md

 Derived attributes handled via queries or views (not stored redundantly)

-Example Entities

-AppUser

-Workout

-WorkoutType

-HydrationMetric

-HydrationHistory

-GymClass

-GymClassType

-Credit / Reward

-HealthRiskMetric

-🔗 Relationships

-One‑to‑many relationships between users and workouts

-One‑to‑many relationships between users and hydration metrics

-Many‑to‑many relationships resolved using associative entities where needed

-Enforced referential integrity using foreign keys

 ⚙️ Advanced SQL Features

 Stored Procedures for controlled inserts and business logic